prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part1.md

 A write-through cache policy means that whenever a store operation writes data to the L1 cache, that data is simultaneously (or very shortly thereafter) written to the next level of the memory hierarchy, which is usually the L2 cache.
 This policy can sometimes lead to confusing interpretations of profiler metrics related to store operations:
-* L1 Store "Hits": A profiler might report a very high (even 100%) L1 hit rate for global store operations.
+* L1 Store Hits: A profiler might report a very high (even 100%) L1 hit rate for global store operations.
 This often signifies that the L1 cache successfully accepted the write request.
 * L2 Traffic from Stores: Concurrently, because the write must propagate to L2 due to the write-through policy, these same store operations will generate traffic (transactions) between L1 and L2.
 The profiler might report these L1-to-L2 transactions in a way that appears as "L2 Misses" or increased L2 traffic originating from L1 stores.

 It might seem contradictory for a store to be an L1 "hit" while also causing an L1-to-L2 transaction (sometimes logged confusingly).
 This stems directly from the write-through mechanism: the L1 accepts the write (hit) but does not retain sole ownership; the data must proceed to L2.